urlgrey/hsmm-pi/README.md

 1. Expand the filesystem to fill the SD memory card
 1. Change the password for the 'pi' account
 1. If installing over an SSH connection to the Pi, then I recommend you install 'screen' (sudo apt-get install screen) to ensure that the installation script is not stopped prematurely if you lose connectivity with the Pi.
 This is optional, but I highly recommend using screen if installing over the network.
 You can find more info on screen here: http://linux.die.net/man/1/screen
-1. Run the following commands to download the HSMM-Pi project and install
+1. Run the following commands to download the BBHN-Pi-VPN project and install

         git clone https://github.com/bwattendorf/bbhn-pi-vpn.git
         cd bbhn-pi-vpn